sagar143s/QuickFynd--ecommerce/EMAIL_TRACKING_SETUP.md

 ## 🎉 You're All Set!

 Your order tracking and email notification system is ready to use!
-CustomeRs will now receive beautiful emails whenever you update their order status or add tracking information.
+Customers will now receive beautiful emails whenever you update their order status or add tracking information.